How a college grad parlayed a desk assistant job into being an entertainment reporter and producer for ABCNews.com

 Are you familiar with TimeHop?
 It’s a service that is basically like an online diary, but it sends you an e-mail every morning on what all your Twitter, Facebook, Instagram, all your social networking activity was a year ago on that day, which is cool.
 It’s like, here’s a snapshot of what you were like a year ago based on your online activity.

 Sometimes, I look at it and I think, “Why was I tweeting about that?” or “Why did I upload that picture?
 It’s not really that cool.”
 It does make me think twice sometimes.
 Do I really want this record out there?
 But again, it’s just sort of cool in historical perspective.

 It’s a reminder that the Internet is written in ink.
 Whatever you say is out there forever, but if everyone is writing, it’s just a kind of platform.

-Q. If I were to shadow you at work, what would I observe you doing on a day-to-day basis in your job at ABCNews.com?
+Q. If I were to shadow you at work, what would I observe you doing day-to-day in your job at ABCNews.com?